This post may contain affiliate links for products I recommend. This does not change the price you would pay.

 Even when your kids don’t have any homework to do and no chores to finish, their days should still be structured by you.
 By all means, let them play and spend time with their friends, but be sure that they clearly know when it is time to get to bed, both when it comes to their afternoon nap and at night.

-Allow for an hour of wiggle room around the designated bedtime, but don’t go over that because it will be very difficult to get them back to their sleeping routine once the school starts again.
+Allow for an hour of wiggle room around the designated bedtime, but don’t go over that because it will be very difficult to get them back to their sleeping routine once school starts again.
 Chances are you’ll be dealing with fussing, but it’s important to stay on track, that way your kids will eventually give up and you won’t have to deal with their scrambled sleeping patterns.

 Don’t Stay Still

-If your kids are young, then you’re aware just how much energy they’ve got and how getting them to have a nap in the afternoon can sometimes be mission impossible.
+If your kids are young, then you’re aware of just how much energy they’ve got and how getting them to have a nap in the afternoon can sometimes be mission impossible.
 The truth is that even though your little guys won’t show, they still get pretty tired throughout the day.
-Let them fill the first part of their day with vigorous activities such as going to the beach, doing sports or just playing outside and after that, getting them to bed won’t be such a feat.
+Let them fill the first part of their day with vigorous activities such as going to the beach, doing sports, or just playing outside, and after that, getting them to bed won’t be such a feat.

 They might disagree with you at first, but once they’re in the comfort of their beds, the world calling to them will become less important.
 Also, you can arrange the nap on the beach as well, just make sure it’s in the shade and your kiddies are comfortable.

 Children can be demanding, especially when they’re supposed to do something they don’t want to do.
 For this reason, it’s more than desirable to have their room in optimal sleeping conditions that will allow them to relax and slumber without distractions.
 Since the summers have become so hot, having your child’s room nice and cool is practically a must, so up to 74 degrees Fahrenheit.
 Also, make the room dark because the sun rises early and so will your kids unless you provide some dark curtains.